With subsequent amendments.

 A special admissions committee of the Faculty of Food Science and Nutrition shall oversee the selection of students.

-Article 8. a.
+Article 10.
 Restrictions on the admission of students to subjects within the Faculty of Pharmaceutical Sciences.

 The number of students in their first year of study in the MS in Clinical Pharmacy is restricted to 4.
 If there are more applicants who meet the admission requirements than it is possible to admit, selection of students will be based on the following considerations: